leshow/twilio-async/README.md

 ## Beta software

-This library is a work in progress, messages and calls should work, there is untested code for conferences/recordings also, and I'm working on support twiml (it's largely unfinished at the moment).
+This library is a work in progress, messages and calls should work, there is untested code for conferences/recordings also, and I'm working on support twiml (Response/Say/Play is supported for now).

 PRs and suggestions are welcome.